Shashankpantiitbhilai/NPS_CARD_GENERATOR/README.md

 # NPS Portfolio Card Generator

-This Go application generates visual portfolio summary cards for National Pension System (NPS) users.
+This Go application generates visual portfolio summary cards for  NPS users.
 It takes user portfolio data in JSON format and produces a PNG image with a donut chart representing asset allocation, XIRR information, and other portfolio details.

 ## Features